indiana-university/rivet-react/src/components/Table/Table.md

 ### Plain Table

 The *plain* `variant` will remove all borders and formatting from the table.
+This can be used along with the `compact` boolean.

 ```jsx
 <Table variant="plain">